MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/authenticate-azure-cli-preview.md

 1. Using Cmd.exe or PowerShell, call the Azure CLI by running `<unzipped folder path\>\bin\az.cmd`.
 1. **Close and reopen any active terminal window to use the newly installed preview.**

+> [!NOTE]
+> You must execute Azure CLI commands from the location where you installed the preview, or update your PATH environment variable to include the location.
+This article takes the approach of changing the working directory.

 ## Log into Azure

-To use the new subscription selector, first change your directory to where you have installed the authentication preview, then use `./az.cmd login`.
+To use the new subscription selector, first change your directory to where you installed the authentication preview, then use `./az.cmd login`.

 ```azurecli
 cd <unzipped folder path>